 Christmas time is literally such a special time for me and my family.
 And it’s not because we live in a magical wintery paradise with Christmas decorations lining every street.
 We live in Florida.
 So, we’re just thankful that the humidity has died down by then!

 Living in a warmer climate certainly doesn’t add to the Christmas spirit but we do our best to make our own and really soak in this season.

-And now with Christmas in 2020, it looks like new traditions will need to be crafted to help keep the magic of Christmas alive and well!
+And after 2020, Christmas traditions will sometimes need little tweaks to help keep the magic of Christmas alive and well!

 16 Family Christmas Traditions

 This Christmas tradition is really fun because the ornaments can be as simple and easy as they need to be when your kids are still very young.
 And as they get older, they can still continue creating more sophisticated ornaments.